 - k.
-Continuation of studies on terms that the student undertakes special supervision or study or a recommended programme of action. - Continuation of studies on terms that the student seek advice, guidance and support from an appropriate professional and/or Student Support and Guidance. - m.
+Continuation of studies on terms that the student undertakes special supervision or study or a recommended programme of action. - I. Continuation of studies on terms that the student seek advice, guidance and support from an appropriate professional and/or Student Support and Guidance. - m.
 Continuation of studies following a transfer of studies on to a more appropriate programme of study. - n.
 That any necessary reasonable adjustment required by the Disability Discrimination Act be made in consultation with the student and kept under review. - o.
 That no further action is necessary. - p.
-Any other measure to be implemented as deemed appropriate by the Panel. - 38.
-Where in the opinion of the Chair of the Panel the recommended measure may be regarded as an academic penalty the recommended measure will be forwarded to the Chair of the relevant Assessment Board who will ratify the recommended measure on behalf of the Assessment Board. - 38.1.
-Measures 'a' to 'o' above shall not be regarded as an academic penalty for these purposes. - 39.
-Where upon conclusion of the Panel, measures 'a' or 'b' are implemented and the Panel believe that grounds exist to refer the case to the Disclosure and Barring Service (formerly ISA) for consideration as to whether the individual should be included on the relevant Barring List the Panel's decision, case notes, evidence including witness statements and minutes of the Panel shall be passed to the Director of Legal Services for consideration and Part XIV below shall have effect. - 40.
-Where the nature of the referral is due to a Health Condition or disability of the student and it is the view of the Panel that further intervention is required then the appropriate measure from the above list may be implemented in consultation and discussion with the student. - 40.1.
-Where the Health Condition or emergence of a disability is so severe as to have an impact upon the student's continued studies on the professional programme the panel should consider whether alternative study is appropriate or possible.
+Any other measure to be implemented as deemed appropriate by the Panel. - 47.
+Where in the opinion of the Chair of the Panel the recommended measure may be regarded as an academic penalty the recommended measure will be forwarded to the Chair of the relevant Assessment Board who will ratify the recommended measure on behalf of the Assessment Board. - 47.1.
+In the recommendation of a measure, which may be regarded as an academic measure, Panels may not alter or amend the grades, marks or status of any module not related to the practice or placement in question. - 47.2.
+Measures '46.a' to '46.o' above shall not be regarded as an academic penalty for these purposes. - 48.
+Where, upon conclusion of the Panel, measures '46.a' or '46.b' are implemented and the Panel believe that grounds exist to refer the case to the relevant professional body and the professional body require that such reports are made, the Panel's decision, case notes, evidence including witness statements and minutes of the Panel shall be passed to the Director of Legal Services for consideration as to whether Part XVI below should be implemented. - 49.
+Where, upon conclusion of the Panel, measures '46.a' or '46.b' are implemented and the Panel believe that grounds exist to refer the case to the Disclosure and Barring Service (formerly ISA) for consideration as to whether the individual should be included on the relevant Barring List the Panel's decision, case notes, evidence including witness statements and minutes of the Panel shall be passed to the Director of Legal Services for consideration as to whether Part XVI below should be implemented. - 50.
+Where the nature of the referral is due to a Health Condition or disability of the student and it is the view of the Panel that further intervention is required then the appropriate measure from the above list may be implemented in consultation and discussion with the student. - 50.1.
+Where the Health Condition or emergence of a disability is so severe as to have an impact upon the student's continued studies on the professional programme the panel should consider whether alternative study is appropriate or possible as per paragraph 90 below. - 51.
+The Panel will prepare a report within fifteen (15) working days of the hearing, summarising the facts of the case, presenting its evaluation of the facts and recording its decision.

-XI.
+XIII.
 Review